-When complete in 2026/ 2027, the Avonmouth Severnside Enterprise Area (ASEA) Ecology Mitigation and Flood Defence Project will help protect communities from the increased risk of flooding from climate change and rising sea levels.
-The project will ensure flood risk is reduced for at least 60 years.
+When complete in 2026/ 2027, the project will help protect communities from the increased risk of flooding from climate change and rising sea levels.
+Flood risk will be reduced for at least 60 years.

 We are building 17km of improved flood defences from Lamplighter’s Marsh in the south to Aust in the north.